Royal-lobster/blockchair-langchain/input.md

 -   `data.{:hash}.transaction` — information about the transaction (see [Ethereum-like transaction object](https://blockchair.com/api/docs#link_206))
 -   `data.{:hash}.calls` — the array of all calls made during the execution of the transaction (always `null` for mempool transactions and the last 6 blocks)

+NOTE: use erc_20=true&erc_721=true to include those in data. and effects=true to know that the transaction effects like what tokens are transfered, etc

 Additional data: